Lall-091/sql-docs/docs/sql-server/ai-artificial-intelligence-intelligent-applications.md

 :::image type="content" source="media/ai-artificial-intelligence-intelligent-applications/data-chatbot.png" alt-text="Screenshot of an AI bot answering the question using data stored in SQL Server.":::

-For additional examples on using Azure SQL and OpenAI, see the following articles:
+For additional examples on using Azure SQL and OpenAI, see the following articles, which also apply to SQL Server and Azure SQL Managed Instance:

 - [Generate images with Azure OpenAI Service (DALL-E) and Azure SQL](https://devblogs.microsoft.com/azure-sql/generate-images-with-openai-and-azure-sql/)
 - [Using OpenAI REST Endpoints with Azure SQL](https://devblogs.microsoft.com/azure-sql/using-openai-rest-endpoints-with-azure-sql-database/)